gabriel-laet/api-docs/src/docs/other-resources/payment/index.md

 ## Search payment methods

-List of all payments methods from logged user:
+List of all payments methods for the logged user:

 ```graphql
 query {